Xilinx/Xilinx_Base_Runtime/README.md

 3. What does OS version mean for docker images?
 > Docker can provide OS-level virtualization.
 You can run CentOS based docker container on Ubuntu server.
 It provides convenience for customers build their applications without considering different OS versions.

+4. If I have installed mutilple FPGA cards on host, which cards would be accessable in docker container?
+> All of them. run.sh script will scan all FPGA devices and map them to docker container.
+If you want limit specific cards, please refer question #2.
+Please be aware, mapping device does NOT mean exclusive for the container.

 ## Notice and Disclaimer
 NOTICE: This software is made available to you in the form of a Docker image (the “Image”).
 By using this Image, you agree on behalf of yourself and your employer (if applicable) to be bound by this information and the license agreements applicable to the software distributed inside this Image and (if applicable) the software that is not distributed inside this Image but is needed to run the Image and which is downloaded from the internet upon execution of the Docker build utility script made available to you (the “Script”).
 Should you elect to execute the Script by entering the necessary commands, you acknowledge that various software will be downloaded, either from the Image or from the internet, and installed in the Image, and you agree that you are solely responsible for reviewing and abiding by the terms of the license agreements governing such software downloaded by the Docker executable and installed into the Image.
 The software license agreements are available for your review either in the “LICENSE” file at the Image download site, or in the source code of the software distributed in the Image, or in the case of either (i) operating system software, at the URL provided to you for the main community open source project web page, and (ii) software downloaded from the internet, at the URL provided to you for the original web page where such software is made available for download.
 If you do not agree, then you should not “click” accept the notice nor enter the Script command nor otherwise access, download, install or use the Image.